Buying a Franchise in South Africa

 Royalties often cover items such as ongoing training, updates to manuals, advertising and promotions.

-Advice & Services
+Advice and Services

 Smit & Van Wyk, Inc. legal services include drafting franchise agreements and franchise licenses.
 We also provide professional advice on how to start a new franchise, and buying from an existing franchise corporation.